fyureshi/FyureshitMod/README.md

 # FyureshitMod

 A Balatro mod filled with OCs, memes and characters from various franchises.
-Expect chaos, and maybe slightly unbalanced mechanics.
+Expect chaos, silliness and maybe slightly unbalanced mechanics.

 ## Dependencies